sylron97/EPL_Predictor/README.md

 Techniques Used:
 Utilized Regression Models:
-Poisson Regression Model: Predicted features such as Full-time Goals Scored, Shots On Target, Half-time Goals Scored, etc., crucial for determining match outcomes.
+1.Poisson Regression Model: Predicted features such as Full-time Goals Scored, Shots On Target, Half-time Goals Scored, etc., crucial for determining match outcomes.
-Random Forest Regressor: Predicted the Full-time Result (FTR) of matches.
+2.Random Forest Regressor: Predicted the Full-time Result (FTR) of matches.

 Feature Selection Strategy:
 Identified and removed features such as Full-time Goals Scored (FTGS) and Half-time Result (HTR) which exhibited high dependency, potentially skewing the model's predictions.